astronomer/docs/astro/kubernetespodoperator.md

 )
 ```

-Applying the code above ensures that when this DAG runs, it will launch a Kubernetes Pod with exactly 800m of CPU and 3Gi of memory as long as that infrastructure is available in your cluster.
+Applying the code above ensures that when this DAG runs, it will launch a Kubernetes Pod with exactly 800m of CPU and 3Gi of memory as long as that infrastructure is available in your Deployment.
 Once the task finishes, the Pod will terminate gracefully.

-### Mount a temporary directory (_AWS only_)
+### Mount a temporary directory (_AWS Hybrid clusters only_)

 Astronomer provisions `m5d` and `m6id` workers with NVMe SSD volumes that can be used by tasks for ephemeral storage.
 See [Amazon EC2 M6i Instances](https://aws.amazon.com/ec2/instance-types/m6i/) and [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5/) for the amount of available storage in each node type.